Argument over trash may have led to deadly shooting in North Philadelphia: Police

 Police chased them and apprehended one three blocks from the shooting scene.
 They said he was carrying a gun.

-Small said it is not clear if the man was involved in the deadly shooting, but because he fled the scene and had a weapon on him, he was taken in for questioning.
+Small said it was not clear if the man was involved in the deadly shooting, but because he fled the scene and had a weapon on him, he was taken in for questioning.

+However, later Friday morning, police gave an update saying no weapons had been found and no arrests had been made.

 Police found surveillance cameras attached to the apartment building and other properties on both sides of the street.
 They are hoping the video leads to the shooter.